 - 1. Reminder of the rule. - 2.
 Visual reminder i.e. sad face/cloud etc. - 3.
 Child remains behind at the end of the lesson and teacher discusses the child's behaviour and reminds him/her of the rule. - 4.
 Child misses his/her next playtime and considers his/her actions and the consequences and plans how to improve.
 Teacher and child will discuss.
-KS1 teacher may decide to take golden time at points 1-3 dependent on the bad behaviour.
-Teacher will discuss with parents in necessary. - 5.
-Headteacher regularly reviews the behaviour books and may decide to enforce a missed lunchtime and/or contact parents.

-6. If a child swears or is physical this is logged centrally.
-Parents are informed either verbally or through the link book.
+F/S teacher may decide to take golden time at points 1-3 dependent on the bad behaviour.
+Teacher will discuss with parents if necessary. - 5.
+Headteacher regularly reviews CPOMS and may decide to enforce a missed lunchtime and/or contact parents. - 6.
+If a child swears or is physical this is logged centrally.
+Parents are informed either verbally or through Dojo.